 By the time Holi rolled around, I was effectively psyched out… but equally stubborn.
 Though everyone from our guesthouse owner to some of our Instagram followers had warned me to stay inside, I couldn’t handle the idea of passively sitting and waiting while the men finished playing their colorful games.
-Fuck that.
+Screw that.

 Armed with a selfie stick-cum-baton in case anyone got too frisky, Sebastiaan and I ventured out onto the streets of Varanasi, ready for anything and everything.

 Heading to Varanasi outside of Holi?
 Check out Quirky Wanderer’s first impression of Varanasi for more info!

 At 9 in the morning, the streets were beginning to fill.
 Groups of aunties scuttled by, glowering at anyone who dared to come near their fresh new Holi saris with colors.
 Handfuls of young girls lurked behind doorways, eyes glittering deviously as they waited for the next unsuspecting target to pass within range of their water artillery.

 But aside from the occasional demon damsel and irked auntie, everyone on the street was most definitely male.

 Initially, it wasn’t much of an issue.
 Boys were hanging out in packs as always, but when they came over to wish us happy Holi and put color on us, they were respectful and asked for permission.